vosslerrr/python-ai-tutor/README.md

 To run this locally, you must download the gguf model from: https://huggingface.co/Qwen/Qwen2.5-3B-Instruct-GGUF/blob/main/qwen2.5-3b-instruct-q3_k_m.gguf

-Once downloaded, place the file in the models folder.
+Once downloaded, place the file in the models folder inside of the tutor file.

+pip install
+-flask
+-llama-cpp-python
+-markdown
+-requests